TharinduMalinda/wallet/ReadMe.md

 - Ability to view list of transactions perform by players(support pagination) Current balance per player

-Debit /withdraw per player: A debit transaction will only succeed if there are sufficient funds on the account (balance - debit amount >= 0).
-The caller will supply a transaction number that must be unique for all transactions.
-If the transaction number is not unique, the operation must fail.

-Credit /deposit per player.
-The caller will supply a transaction number that must be unique for all transactions.
-If the transaction number is not unique, the operation must fail.

-Transaction history per player sorted by creation date and support pagination.

 ## Build and Run
 #### Prerequisite